5 Reasons Why You Should Track Supplies Given

 2. Reduces Supply Costs

 Is there anything considered “not important enough” to record?
 Good question.
 Not one single thing.
 There is never a reason for not recording the issue of an item to an inmate.
 Why?
-Ultimately, any item that is given, or not given, to an offender is subject to litigation, and therefore should be recorded.
-What if there is an incredibly rare situation where an inmate needs something that we don’t normally track?
+Ultimately, any item given or not given to an offender is subject to litigation and therefore should be recorded.
+What if there is a rare situation where an inmate needs something we don’t normally track?
 The facility should consider giving the officer the capability to track one-off supply issues.

 As a jail administrator, I often had to serve legal documents on inmates.
 Sometimes the court paperwork did not require an inmate signature to prove service, so I always ensured that I utilized a custom supply item that required an inmate signature to eliminate a chance for an inmate to say they never received their paperwork.